ao-labs-123/ao-labs-123/README.md

 # Join the Research

-**I am researching an alternative to large statistical models by unlocking low-cost, explainable, and abstraction-based AI.
-If you believe in the future of logical rule-based architectures, a star would mean a lot to support this independent research. 🌟**
+**If you believe in the future of logical rule-based architectures, a star would mean a lot to support this independent research. 🌟**